École du personnel navigant d'essais et de réception

-EPNER (École du Personnel Navigant d’Essais et de Réception) is the French test pilot school, based on the Istres Le Tube Airbase, France.
+EPNER (École du Personnel Navigant d’Essais et de Réception) is the French test pilot school, based on the Istres-Le Tubé Air Base, France.
 One of the five main test pilot schools in the western hemisphere, EPNER maintains close links with the three schools; the Empire Test Pilots' School (ETPS); the United States Air Force Test Pilot School (USAFTPS) and the United States Naval Test Pilot School (USNTPS).

 History

 EPNER was established in at the French flight test centre in Brétigny-sur-Orge, to train specialist crews involved in test flying.
 They underwent theoretical and practical training to allow flight testing of aircraft to be conducted in the safest possible conditions.

 Based on Istres since 1962, EPNER is a division of the CEV reporting directly to the Direction des Centres d’expertise et d’Essais (DCE) under the control of the procurement agency of the French Ministry of Defense, the DGA (Direction générale de l'armement).
 This gives the school a unique position between the armed forces and industry on the one hand and between the activities of testing military and civilian sectors on the other.